freyk/codeigniter-starter-panel/README.md

         }
     }

-When you run the migration create the following table:
+The users table use the following structure:

     CREATE TABLE `users` (
       `id` int(11) unsigned NOT NULL AUTO_INCREMENT,